Working Group Meeting, August 27-28, 2007

 Report Update – Hereditary Nonpolyposis Colorectal Cancer (HNPCC)

 At the previous EWG meeting, Glenn Palomaki and EWG Technical Expert Panel members conducted a discussion on the AHRQ Evidence-based Practice Center (EPC) report commissioned by EGAPP and finalized by the Tufts EPC in May, 2007.
-This report, Hereditary Nonpolyposis Colorectal Cancer: Diagnostic Strategies and Their Implications external link is posted on the AHRQ website.
+This report, Hereditary Nonpolyposis Colorectal Cancer: Diagnostic Strategies and Their Implications is posted on the AHRQ website.

 The EWG has requested a supplemental evidence report to aid in their efforts to develop a clinical recommendation.
 The intent of the supplemental report is to update the evidence based on new studies (particularly stratification of results based on improvements in testing technologies), and to address in more detail the clinical and psychosocial implications for family members of identified probands.